-- · economic cycles;
+- economic cycles;

-- interest rates;
+- interest rates and inflation;

 - consumer confidence;

 - the policies of various levels of government, including property tax levels and zoning laws;

-- the economic well-being of various industries;

-- COVID-19 or other pandemics;

-- overbuilding and increased competition;

-- lack of availability of financing to refinance maturing debt;

-- vacancies due to tenant bankruptcies and other reasons;

-- losses due to costs resulting from environmental contamination and its related clean up;

-- casualty or condemnation losses;

-- variations in rental income;

-- changes in neighbourhood values; and

-- functional obsolescence and appeal of properties to tenants.
+- the economic well-being of various industries; - COVID-19 or other pandemics; - overbuilding and increased competition; - lack of availability of financing to refinance maturing debt; - vacancies due to tenant bankruptcies and other reasons; - losses due to costs resulting from environmental contamination and its related clean up; - casualty or condemnation losses; - variations in rental income; - changes in neighbourhood values; and - functional obsolescence and appeal of properties to tenants.

-While vaccination programs are progressing there remain COVID-19 variants of concern that are more transmissible and carry increased health risks.
-Industries, including retail and commercial real estate, continue to be affected in varying degrees by COVID-19.
-It continues to be difficult to predict the duration and extent of the impact of COVID-19 on REIT's business and operations, both in the short and long-term.
 In addition, underlying real estate investments may be difficult to buy or sell.
 This lack of liquidity can cause greater price volatility in the securities of companies like REITs, which own and manage real estate assets.